ZeitOnline/celery_zabbix/README.rst

 * celery.discover.queues

-This is an auto-discovery item, together with the `Zabbix Template`_ this will create an item for each queue.
+This is an auto-discovery item, together with the `Zabbix Template`_ this will create an item and trigger for each queue.
+On your host, create macros of the form ``{$WARN_QUEUE_LENGTH:myqueuename}`` to determine the trigger threshold.

 Run tests